slingr-stack/pdf-service/README.md

 **dpi:** represents the number of pixels per inch and therefore the resolution we want the converted pdf images to have.
 This can't be greater than 600.
 Required.

+**format:** the format of the image.
+If can be GIF, PNG, JPEG, BMP and WBMP.
+Default is JPEG.

 ```js
 svc.pdf.convertPdfToImages({fileIds: ['8ko8a06ca0be213068b65dee', '89osa06ca0be513068b2fgcg'], dpi: 72, callbacksData: { record: record }, callbacks: {